kwamemilanya/Pizzeria-Buchareti/README.md

 - If you choose to have your order delivered, a dialog box pops up asking you to provide more details for delivery.
 After which a confirmation message pops up indicating the total price to be paid on delivery, the delivery location and a phone number with which we shall reach you on
 - If you got this far then your order was successfully placed
 - Enjoy your pizza and be sure to recommend us to your friends and family!

+## Technologies Used
+ -HTML
+ -CSS
+ -Bootstrap
+ -jQuery
+ -JavaScript

+## Support and contact details
+Should you be unable to access my web application, have any recommendations or questions, feel free to email me; kwamemi@gmail.com.

+## To-do
+1. Track all messages sent in the feedback section

+## [ MIT License]